 Chad has earned many accolades.
 2015 Women’s Pro Rodeo Association Announcer of the Year; Pro Rodeo Hall of Fame Induction Ceremony emcee; 12 times PRCA Circuit Finals Announcer; Wrangler National Finals Rodeo Welcome Reception emcee; 2002 Ram National Circuit Finals PRCA Rodeo; 2010 Canadian Wrangler Tour Finale in Armstrong, BC; from 2008 to 2012, he was the lead commentator for the Pro Roughstock series TV show; Chad also won Announcer of the Year in 1994-96 for the California Cowboys Pro Rodeo Association.

 Outside of professional rodeo, Chad voice can be heard on radio/TV commercials and film.
-He is the voice of the talking dog and liner voice on the Farmers Only dot com TV commercial “riding date” and “fishing date” spots.
-Recently on film, Chad plays the Rodeo Announcer in the 2017 film, “A Cowgirl’s Story” starring Bailee Madison, Chloe Lukasiak, and Pat Boone now available on Netflix.
+He is the voice of the talking dog and announcer voice on the Farmers Only dot com TV commercials, “riding date” and “fishing date”.
+Recently on film, Chad played the Rodeo Announcer in the 2017 film, “A Cowgirl’s Story” starring Bailee Madison, Chloe Lukasiak, and Pat Boone.
 In 2010 he co-announced the World Equestrian Games Opening Ceremonies in Lexington, KY; has worked at major NASCAR tracks announcing Monster Truck Shows; and various equestrian show productions such as the Del Mar Night of the Horse in Del Mar, CA; The Spirit of the Horse in Perth, Australia; and in 2012 he also was a part of the production crew for the United States’ portion of Her Royal Majesty Queen Elizabeth II’s 60th Diamond Jubilee Celebration, All the Queen’s Horses, at Windsor Castle in Windsor, England with the Riata Ranch Cowboy Girls.

 He is also training the next generation of rodeo announcers.
-In 2006, at the urging of his friend, Pro Rodeo Hall of Fame Announcer Bob Tallman, he founded the Chad Nicholson Rodeo Announcer’s Training Seminar held annually in Ft Worth, Texas.
-Now in its 13th year with over 120 students worldwide, it has become the top rodeo announcer’s school in the industry with many award winning graduates.
+In 2006, at the urging of his friend, Pro Rodeo Hall of Fame Announcer Bob Tallman, he founded the Chad Nicholson Rodeo Announcer’s Training Seminar held annually in Ft.
+Worth, Texas.
+Now in its 14th year with over 130 students worldwide, it has become the top rodeo announcer’s school in the industry with many award winning graduates.